• Menu

 3. Put your plan in writing!
 It’s not good enough for it to swim in your brain.
 Research shows that by documenting your goal, breaking it into action steps with deadlines (even if you make artificial ones), you are much more likely to achieve your goal.

-4. Find an accountability partner and share your written plan with him/her.
+4. Find an accountability partner, introduce him/her to National Get Organized Month and share your written plan with him/her.
 Give this one some real thought.
 Your spouse or best friend may or may not be the best person for the job.
 Who do you really admire?
 Who do you define as successful?
 Who has been able to achieve a similar goal as yours?
 I know from personal experience that having to turn in a food diary to my good friend and health coach forces the goal to stay top-of-mind and, believe me, I think twice about eating that cookie when I know have to report it on my log (ok, I’m brutally honest with myself when it comes to these things so yes I wouldn’t hide it from her)!
 That being said and, perhaps with a guilty conscious, it works!

 5. Reward yourself.
 Another aspect that requires some thought.
 Not everyone is motivated by the same thing and believe it or not, it’s not always monetary rewards that drive people.
 In Richard Lavoie’s book, “The Motivation Breakthrough”, he outlines that people can be motivated by praise, power, projects, prestige or prizes.
 My daughter is very motivated and feels successful when I provide verbal praise or acknowledgement that I have noticed her efforts.
 Yes, some extra spending money or a manicure works too but at the end of the day, how would you like to reward yourself?
 What would be meaningful to you?
 And don’t wait until the end to do so!
 What are some rewards for meeting success along the way?
 Each and every effort deserves recognition and a pat on the back in a way that is meaningful and motivating for you!